Who is Kenn Fox?

 In November 2010 Kenn released Malakai's Rainbow.
 This moving work was inspired by the birth of his first grandchild Malakai and his journey with congenital heart disease.
 It features a collection of new solo fingerstyle compositions with all but one performed live.
 This album also features the first recorded composition by The Midwest Guitar Trio (full album to be released in 2011).
 Malakai's Rainbow is also Kenn's first album recorded primarily in his recording facility, Anam Studio.
 (More info on Anam Studio can be found here.)

-Kenn is also an accomplished producer and has produced sixteen albums to date for the Wisconsin-based Spiritone label, including four various artist collections featuring regional singer-songwriters.
-He is currently on tour supporting the vocal stylings of Mare Edstrom in an acoustic duo setting.
+Kenn is also an accomplished producer and has produced sixteen albums to date for the Wisconsin-based Spiritone Records label, including six various artist collections featuring regional singer-songwriters.
+He is currently performing live with the Midwest Guitar Trio.

 In Summer 2012 Spiritone released a Kenn Fox retrospective titled Path of Least Resistance.
 This collection gathers some of Kenn's favorite tracks from previous albums and presents them in a new setting.
 This is an excellent primer for those just becoming familiar with Kenn's sizable catalog.